 - and so on.

-The guidelines you prepare should have two primary goals.
-The first is to help the authors navigate the submission process.
-The second is to give your editorial staff an understanding of what authors have been asked to do.
-When you prepare the guidelines, you need to keep in mind a couple of different things:
+Guidelines you prepare should have two main goals.
+First, to help authors navigate the submission process.
+After all, it can be challenging for them.
+Being able to help them through the process can foster a good relationship.
+The second goal is to give your editorial staff an understanding of what authors have been asked to do.
+This helps them to understand expectations.
+When you prepare your guidelines, keep a few things in mind:

 - Technical requirements needed for authors;